lmergner/docker-pgtap/README.md

 Note: if you've changed the <repo>/<image>:<tag>, these should also be passed to `make run`.

 ## Changelog

+master

+- Add Github Actions to build and push to docker registry
+- Remove postgres image ENV variables from Dockerfile and Makefile build
+- Change PG_VERSION to POSTGRES_VERSION

 v0.0.4, Nov 26 2020